pulumi/pulumi-hugo/themes/default/content/blog/deprecating-non-project-mode/index.md

 You can disable this warning by setting PULUMI_DIY_BACKEND_ACKNOWLEDGE_LEGACY_WARNING to true.
 ```

-To assuage any concerns about this warning it is _specifically_ about running the DIY backend in non-project mode where all the state files are kept in one top level folder, we are _not_ removing support for DIY backends in general.
+To assuage any concerns about this warning, it is _specifically_ about running the DIY backend in non-project mode, where all the state files are kept in one top level folder.
+We are _not_ removing support for DIY backends in general.

 As described in the warning we plan on deprecating and removing support for non-project mode this year.

 ## Phase 1 - Warning

 The first phase of this deprecation has already been released.
-When opening a DIY state store if the system see it is still in non-project mode the above warning is printed.
+When opening a DIY state store, if the system sees it is still in non-project mode, the above warning is printed.
 You can set the environment variable `PULUMI_DIY_BACKEND_ACKNOWLEDGE_LEGACY_WARNING` to silence this warning.

 ## Phase 2 - Soft error